bioinfoUQAM/KEVOLVE/README.md

 * [biopython](https://biopython.org/wiki/Download)

 ### Parameters
-List of parameters requiring adjustment in the Main.py and Algorithm.py file :
+List of parameters requiring adjustment should be defined in a config file (see the example config_example.ini):
 * k_min : Minimum length of k-mer(s)
 * k_max : Maximum length of k-mer(s)
 * model_path : Model folder path for prediction